quantified-uncertainty/squiggle/packages/mc/README.md

 In this subrepo, please run `./cargo-refresh-nix.sh` every time `Cargo.toml`/`Cargo.lock` is modified, it requires nix with flakes.

+Please view `/.github/workflows/ci.yml` for the most accurate story about how to build in concert with the rest of the packages in the monorepo.

 ## How to run in debug mode

 ```sh